More polluting than cars

 Gas powered leaf blowers use two-cycle and four-cycle gasoline engines which produce hundreds of times more hazardous pollutants and fine particulates than automobiles.
 The State of California estimates that small engines such as those in leaf blowers will overtake automobiles to become the number one source of air pollution by 2020.

 Gas leaf blowers create high levels of formaldehyde, benzine, fine particulate matter and smog forming chemicals which are known to cause dizziness, headaches, asthma attacks, heart and lung disease, cancer and dementia.
-Burning fossil fuels in leaf blowers and other lawn equipment produces greenhouse gas emissions which contributes to global warming and the climate crisis.
+Burning fossil fuels in leaf blowers and other lawn equipment produces greenhouse gas emissions which in turn contribute to global warming and the climate crisis.

 Blowers can create clouds of industrial pollutants, pollens, fertilizers, herbicides and pesticides, dried animal feces, dust and demolition debris such as lead and asbestos – polluting the air we breathe.